-David Spade has led a pretty impressive Hollywood dating life.
-In the mid-'90s, after they both appeared in the film 8 Head Heads in a Duffel Bag, he was spotted out a few times with Buffy the Vampire Slayer (the movie) actor Kristy Swanson.
+In the mid-'90s, after they both appeared in the film 8 Head Heads in a Duffel Bag, Saturday Night Live star David Spade was spotted out a few times with Buffy the Vampire Slayer (the movie) actor Kristy Swanson.

 Joaquin Phoenix and Liv Tyler

 As if their 1997 drama Inventing the Abbotts wasn't dreamy enough on its own, it also marked the beginning of Liv Tyler and Joaquin Phoenix's three-year relationship.
 They kept their love affair a secret from the rest of their coworkers during filming, but Tyler told The Morning Call that she "fell in love with Joaquin the second [she] saw him."
 Though they eventually parted ways romantically, the exes are still good friends today.